remp2020/remp/Mailer/README.md

 #### Mail stats processing

-If the default mailer supports statistics (e.g. Mailgun) and the stats are being received, you can enable stats aggregation so they're displayed right in the job detail.
+If the default mailer supports statistics (e.g. Mailgun) and the stats are being received, you can enable stats aggregation, so they're displayed right in the job detail.

 ```
 * * * * * php /home/remp/workspace/remp/Mailer/bin/command.php mail:job-stats